shaydaniel7/password-generator/README.md

-Random Password Generator
+# Random Password Generator

-Purpose -
+### Purpose

-A website that generates a random secure password for the user.
-Includes the following:
+This website generates a random password for the user.
+It includes the following:

 1. Option for user to pick number of characters
 2. Option to include special characters